elizabeth-millicanbxsy/notes/README.md

 # 2023-11-26
 - "Programming wisdom for today: Always write code as if the person who will maintain it is a violent psychopath who knows where you live."
 This quote by Martin Golding emphasizes the importance of writing clean, well-structured, and easily understandable code to make life easier for those who will work with it in the future.

+# 2023-11-27
+- "Programming wisdom for today: Always comment your code.
+It's not only helpful for yourself when you revisit your project in the future, but also for others who may need to work on it.
+Clear and concise comments can greatly improve the readability and maintainability of your code."